marteinn/Notebook/designpatterns.md

 - Creational patterns
     - Patterns that cover object creation
+    - Creational patterns are ones that create objects for you, rather than having you instantiate objects directly

 - Structural patterns
     - Describes relationships between entities
+    - They use inheritance to compose interfaces and define ways to compose objects to obtain new functionality.

 - Behavioral patterns
     - Identifies common communication patterns between objects
+    - Are mostly concerned with communication between objects.

 ## Patterns